shamazmazum/voxvision/Tutorial.md

 struct vox_camera* camera = vox_simple_camera_iface()->construct_camera (NULL);
 ~~~~~~~~~~~~~~~~~~~~
 `construct_camera()` here is a constructor.
 It's argument is another camera instance
+or `NULL`.
+If it is not `NULL`, a newly created camera will inherit all internal
+fields (as rotation angles, position, etc.) from supplied camera.
+The supplied camera
+must be of the same class as the newly created or from a related class with the same
+data layout.
+Behaviour is undefined if this condition does not hold.You can also set
-or `NULL` and is currently ignored.
-You can also set the camera's field of view and
+the camera's field of view and position (otherwise they will remain at their default
-position (otherwise they will remain at their default values, depending on camera's
+values, depending on camera's implementation):
-implementation):
 ~~~~~~~~~~~~~~~~~~~~{.c}
 camera->iface->set_fov (camera, 1.2);
 vox_dot position = {-10, 10, 100};